-- 85. The hypothetical sub-regional apportionment of the 2009 Guidelines referred to above is, at 2.68mt per annum for sand and gravel, very similar to the RSS apportionment of 2.63mt based on the 2003 Guidelines.
-However, as noted earlier both values are significantly higher than average sales over the past 10 years of 2.3mt (and particularly so when compared with the past 3 years) and unless sales recover rapidly to a level substantially higher than average sales over the past 10 years, it is very unlikely that 10 year average sales would reach the overall levels envisaged in the hypothetical apportionment figures for the period to 2020.
-Such a scenario is considered unlikely based on current levels of sales, although there is less certainty about the longer term trend in demand. - 86.
-For crushed rock the hypothetical sub-regional apportionment of the 2009 Guidelines is, at 3.84mt per annum for NYCC, substantially below the RSS25 apportionment of 4.63mt.
-However, it remains around 10% higher than average sales of 3.5mt over the past 10 years.
-As with sand and gravel, it is considered very unlikely that sales of crushed rock in the sub-region will rise to a level such that the hypothetical apportionment figures for the period to 2020 would be reached when sales are averaged over a 10 year period. - 87.
-As with the NYCC area, sales of crushed rock from the Yorkshire Dales National Park reduced significantly between 2007 and 2009, since then they have remained relatively steady.
+- 84. The hypothetical sub-regional apportionment of the 2009 Guidelines referred to above is, at 2.68mt per annum for sand and gravel, very similar to the former RSS apportionment of 2.63mt based on the 2003 Guidelines.
+However, as noted earlier both values are significantly higher than average sales over the past 10 years of 2.1mt (and particularly so when compared with the past 3 years) and unless sales recover rapidly to a level substantially higher than average sales over the past 10 years, it is very unlikely that 10 year average sales would reach the overall levels envisaged in the hypothetical apportionment figures for the period to 2020.
+Such a scenario is considered unlikely based on current levels of sales, although there is less certainty about the longer term trend in demand. - 85.
+For crushed rock the hypothetical sub-regional apportionment of the 2009 Guidelines is, at 3.84mt per annum for NYCC, substantially below the former RSS apportionment of 4.63mt.
+However, it remains over 15% higher than average sales of 3.3mt over the past 10 years.
+As with sand and gravel, it is considered very unlikely that sales of crushed rock in the sub-region will rise to a level such that the hypothetical apportionment figures for the period to 2020 would be reached when sales are averaged over a 10 year period. - 86.
+As with the NYCC area, sales of crushed rock from the Yorkshire Dales National Park reduced significantly between 2007 and 2009, (although sales of high PSV aggregate from the National park have remained relatively steady).
 The proportionate contribution to total sub-regional supply from the NYCC area and the YDNP has remained broadly similar over the past 10 years.
 As noted earlier, national policy prioritises the maintenance of landbanks from outside National Parks and Areas of Outstanding Natural Beauty.